nickseewald/website/content/authors/tong/_index.md

 ---
 # Display name
-title: "Eleanor Taranto"
+title: "Hao Tong"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "taranto"
+- "tong"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Masters of Science in Clinical Epidemiology Graduate
+role: Masters of Science in Clinical Epidemiology Student

 # Organizations/Affiliations
 organizations: